 In my 20+ years of building sales training teams in corporate America and Factor 8, the right answer is ALWAYS #1.

-If you’re training reps or managers young in their careers, you should always pay for expertise.
+If you’re training reps or managers young in their careers, you should always pay for sales expertise.
 If you’re training senior executives, facilitating massive groups, or teaching more generic / softer skills, a professional facilitator is a better investment.

 #3 – Please share results from similar companies / situations.